anthrax3/mongolab-telemetry-api-docs/README.md

 # mongolab-telemetry-api-docs

-Documents the API for the MongoLab Telemetry Service, accessible at:
+Documents the API for mLab's Telemetry Service, accessible at:

 * https://telemetry-api.mlab.com/v0